Jindowal

 Jindowal is a village in Shaheed Bhagat Singh Nagar district of Punjab State, India.
-It is located 1.6 km away postal head office Banga, 15 km from Garhshankar, 12 km from district headquarter Shaheed Bhagat Singh Nagar and 103 km from state capital Chandigarh.
-The village is administrated by Sarpanch an elected representative of the village.
+It is located 1.6 km away from the postal head office in Banga, 15 km from Garhshankar, 12 km from the district headquarter Shaheed Bhagat Singh Nagar and 103 km from the state capital Chandigarh.
+The village is administrated by a Sarpanch, an elected representative of the village.

 Demography

 As of 2011, Jindowal has a total number of 263 houses and population of 1287 of which 652 include are males while 635 are females according to the report published by Census India in 2011.
 The literacy rate of Jindowal is 82.08%, higher than the state average of 75.84%.
 The population of children under the age of 6 years is 151 which is 11.97% of total population of Jindowal, and child sex ratio is approximately 855 as compared to Punjab state average of 846.

-Almost 62% of the population are Jatt Sikh's.
+Almost 62% of the population are Jat Sikh.
 Majority of them are Banga, Chahal, Jindowal, Mahal.
 Less than half of the population is Schedule Caste which constitutes 38.00% of total population.
 The town does not have any Schedule Tribe population so far.

 As per the report published by Census India in 2011, 402 people were engaged in work activities out of the total population of Jindowal which includes 348 males and 54 females.
-Many families has migrated to foreign countries but still hold their ancestral land.
-According to census survey report 2011, 96.27% workers describe their work as main work and 3.73% workers are involved in Marginal activity providing livelihood for less than 6 months.
+Many families have migrated to foreign countries but still hold their ancestral land.
+According to the census survey report of 2011, 96.27% workers describe their work as main work and 3.73% workers are involved in marginal activity providing livelihood for less than 6 months.